 The process of obtaining information, examining and weighing documents and testimony used to make a determination/decision of eligibility for UI compensation.

-Is based on the wages paid during the three most recently completed calendar quarters, plus the time between the last completed quarter and the effective date of your claim.
-If you are not monetarily eligible for benefits using the primary base period, and would be eligible using the alternate, DUA will automatically use this method to determine your benefits.
-Also, you may elect to use the alternate base period if you provide credible documentation showing that your Benefit Credit would be increased by at least 10% by using the alternate base period.
+In Massachusetts, the last three completed quarters plus the period of time between the last completed quarter and the effective date of the claim (lag period) is considered to determine if a claimant is monetarily eligible to receive unemployment benefits.
+If a claimant is not monetarily eligible for benefits using the primary base period and would be eligible using the alternate one, DUA will automatically use this method to determine benefits.
+Also, claimants may elect to use the alternate base period if they provide credible documentation showing that their maximum benefit amount would be increased by at least 10% using the alternate base period.

 Average Weekly Wage

 The amount of money a claimant was earning on average during the highest two work quarters prior to filing a claim.
 It is derived by several methods.
 The most common is 1/26 of wages earned during the two highest quarters of the base period.